xiaoxianyu-office/mm/Mobs.md

 -   Sets the max health of the mob.
 -   MythicMobs doesn't have any limitations on max health.
-Spigot however, will by default cap max health at "2048".
-This can easily be changed in the spigot configuration file *spigot.yml*.
+Spigot however will by default cap max health at "2048".
+This can easily be changed in the Spigot configuration file *spigot.yml*.
 -   Examples:
     -   **Health: 200**

 **Damage: \[number\]**

 -   Sets the base melee damage of the mob.
--   1 damage = 0.5 hearts.
-Thus a mob with 6 damage will deal 3 hearts
+-   1 damage = 0.5 hearts, so a mob with 6 damage will deal 3 full hearts
     of damage.
 -   This attribute will never affect damage done by ranged attacks, like arrows or potions.
 It's only meant for melee damage.
+-   If the mob is holding a weapon or tool, the damage from this attribute will be added onto the base damage of the item.
 -   Examples:
     -   **Damage: 10**

-**Armor: \[number\]**

--   Will reduce any damage the mob takes by the specified amount.
--   1 damage = 0.5 hearts.
--   Examples:
-    -   **Armor: 7**
--    Please note, the Armor stat is currently not working on both free and premium builds.
--    As a work around, add 5HP to the mob's Health stat for each point of Armor

-**BossBar:** (2.4)
+**BossBar:**

 -   Defines and controls the healthbar of the mob.
 Looks like the Enderdragon's and Wither's health bar, but is configurable in